-Figure 7: Share of income tax in revenue and protection of property rights
+Figure 12: Share of income tax in revenue and protection of property rights

-Structural Change Development is about a lot more than raising income per capita.
-The process of rising incomes is typically associated with deep structural change towards a more urban and non-agriculturally based economy.
-Part of that change will be conducive to extracting taxation, including greater use of formal sector employment in firms as opposed to self-employment, as stressed by Kleven, Kreiner and Saez (2009), and greater use of formal financial transactions, as emphasized by Gordon and Li (2009).
-Both types of change make transactions more visible to tax authorities and enable them to obtain corroborating evidence from cross-reported transactions.
-Moreover, they form part of transformation of economic activity, where larger economic units take advantage of scale economies in production.
-To the extent that this id reflected in higher wages, the arguments presented above apply and we would expect fiscal capacity to increase.
+The move towards formality will facilitate tax compliance.
+More employment will take place in legally registered firms rather than self-employment, as stressed by Kleven, Kreiner and Saez (2009), and more financial transactions will take place in formal institutions (banks), as stressed by Gordon and Li (2009).
+Thus, transactions become more visible to tax authorities and enable them to obtain corroborating evidence from cross-reported transactions.
+Moreover, such changes result from transformations of economic activity, whereby larger firms take advantage of scale economies in production.
+To the extent that this is reflected in higher wages, the arguments above apply and we would expect fiscal capacity to increase.

 The typical discussion of development and taxation couches structural change as an exogenous feature of economic development with causality running from economic development to fiscal capacity.
-This can be captured in our model either by allowing the function $c(e{k,s}, \tau{k,s})$ to depend on the sector of the economy in which an individual is operating.
-Suppose we exogenously assign individuals to the formal and informal sectors denoted by $\delta \in \{f, n\}$ where f stands for "formal" and n for "informal" with evasion functions $c(e{k,s}, \tau{k,s}, \delta)$.
-We may then reasonably suppose that so the marginal effect of an investment in fiscal capacity would be more effective in deterring evasion for those in the formal sector.
-Under this circumstance, an increase in formality would boost the marginal revenues that can be generated from fiscal capacity investments, all else equal.
+This can be captured in our model either by allowing the function $c\left(e{k,s},\tau{k,s}\right)$ to depend on the sector of the economy in which an individual is operating.
+Suppose we exogenously assign individuals to the formal and informal sectors denoted by $\delta \in \{f,n\}$ where f stands for "formal" and n for "informal" with evasion functions $c\left(e{k,s},\tau{k,s},\delta\right)$.
+We may then reasonably suppose that so the marginal effect of an investment in fiscal capacity would be more effective in deterring evasion for those operating in the formal sector.
+In this event, more formality would boost the marginal revenues that can be generated from fiscal capacity investments, all else equal.
 This is consistent with the observation that countries with smaller informal sectors also raise more taxes.
-This is illustrated in Figure 8 which plots a measure of the size of of the informal economy in 1999/2000 from the World Bank against the share of income taxes in total tax revenue in 1999 from Baunsgaard and Keen (2005).
+This is illustrated in Figure 13 which plots a measure of the size of of the informal economy in 1999/2000 from the World Bank against the share of income taxes in total tax revenue in 1999 from Baunsgaard and Keen (2005).
 The downward sloping relationship is extremely clear.

-Figure 8: Share of income taxes and informal economy
+Figure 13: Share of income taxes and informal economy